oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-jwt-vc.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Alen Horvat, Andres Uribe, Christian Bormann, Giuseppe De Marco, Michael Jones, Mike Prorock, Orie Steele, Paul Bastian, Torsten Lodderstedt, Tobias Looker and Kristina Yasuda for their contributions (some of which substantial) to this draft and to the initial set of implementations.
+We would like to thank Alen Horvat, Andres Uribe, Brian Campbell, Christian Bormann, Giuseppe De Marco, Michael Jones, Mike Prorock, Orie Steele, Paul Bastian, Torsten Lodderstedt, Tobias Looker and Kristina Yasuda for their contributions (some of which substantial) to this draft and to the initial set of implementations.